 My favorite moments in the therapy room are those moments where my clients find their voice and begin using it relationally to help them write new possibilities; while at the same time, leaning into what it means to be human and building safety and security through attachment.

 Therapy is a collaborative process; it's not something done to you.
 What this means is, you are in charge of your own growth and development and to bring topics to process/discuss in session; I'm here to help you carry and guide your work.
+Therapy happens outside of the one hour we meet each week when you begin applying and incorporating new ideas into your life and way of being.
 Therapy is a sacred space for your story to be told and for you to be seen and accepted as you are.

 My clients know that I'll challenge their thinking when necessary, but my honesty is always layered with compassion.
 I also use a hell of a lot of metaphors, allegories, and stories to highlight the major themes and help give you a different perspective.